Introduction to Statistical Concepts II: Study Design and Data Collection Essentials

 The Applied Statistics and Data Science Group (ASDa) in the UBC Department of Statistics provides assistance in the statistical formulation of research questions, the design of experiments and sampling plans for surveys, the choice and explanation of statistical methodology, statistical computing and graphics, statistical analysis, the interpretation of findings, and more.
 ASDa also plays a role in continuing education on and off the UBC campus, giving seminars and workshops on statistical concepts and methodology to various departments, research groups and at teaching hospitals.

-Nikolas Krstic is a Statistical Consultant with ASDa, completing both their BSc and MSc in Statistics at UBC.
-While pursuing his degrees, he has excelled in several different statistical consulting courses and has previously worked as a statistical analyst at the British Columbia Centre for Disease Control (BCCDC), authoring several published papers on a wide range of environmental health topics.
-Recently, he has collaborated with numerous clients on projects from a wide range of disciplines.
+Nikolas Krstic is a PhD student at the Department of Statistics and a part-time Statistical Consultant with ASDa.
+While pursuing his previous degrees, he worked as a statistical analyst at the British Columbia Centre for Disease Control (BCCDC), authoring several published papers on a wide range of environmental health topics.
+Over the past couple of years, he has worked with numerous clients on projects from a variety of different disciplines.
 During his studies, research and consulting work, he has developed a strong background in regression analysis, spatial statistics and statistical learning.

 General registration opens on Monday, October 18th, at 9:00 AM PDT.